Home to Astonishing Events

 The cinema had luxurious seating areas and mirror-lined restaurants and all the staff wore evening dress.
 It seemed like Hollywood had come to Commercial Road in all its glory.
 Outside was a blaze of lights, inside a large foyer with a large sweeping staircase, chandeliers, floor to ceiling mirrors and thick carpets.

 It had the best films and a floodlit organ which rose from the orchestra pit during the interval, playing all of the latest tunes.
-(See details on a separate page about how Troxy is soon to have a fully functional organ once again!)
+(See details here about how Troxy now houses a fully functional organ once again!)

 The Troxy staff even sprayed perfume during showings to make the cinema-goers feel good.
 The first film shown was “King Kong”.
 The last, in 1960, was “The Siege of Sydney Street”.